crawlingout/unexplored/_posts/2014-08-04-fotopedia-alternative.markdown

 <br />
 You can also use <a href="http://www.fotopediatoevernote.com/">Fotopedia to Evernote Importer</a> to turn your Fotopedia data into Evernote notes and <a href="http://postach.io/">postach.io</a> to make a good looking website out of them.

 Please let me know in the discussion if you know about an alternative not listed here.

+And yes, I'm trying to get the attention of the photographers who used to publish at Fotopedia.
+They are now googling phrases like <i>"Fotopedia alternative"</i> or <i>"Fotopedia replacement"</i> and I hope they might consider publishing some of their photographs here at this site, admittedly a lot smaller, simpler and less ambitious than Fotopedia.